vinsom68/Zorro-BitMex-Plugin/ReadMe.txt

-How to use the BitTrex Plugin:
+How to use the BitMex Plugin:

 Add to Accounts.csv
 BitTrex,BitTrex,111111,111111,11111,AssetsFix,USD,1,1,BitTrex